 (Image: Zen Buddha Silence, by Marilyn Barbone)

-But you can do significantly better — roughly 7% per year (on average) — by systematically investing in cheap, solid microcap stocks.
+But you can do significantly better—roughly 18% per year (instead of 10% per year)—by systematically investing in cheap, solid microcap stocks.
 The mission of the Boole Microcap Fund is to help you do just that.

 Most professional investors never consider microcaps because their assets under management are too large.
 Microcaps aren’t as profitable for them.
 That’s why there continues to be a compelling opportunity for savvy investors.
 Because microcaps are largely ignored, many get quite cheap on occasion.

 Warren Buffett earned the highest returns of his career when he could invest in microcap stocks.
 Buffett says he’d do the same today if he were managing small sums: http://boolefund.com/buffetts-best-microcap-cigar-butts/

 Look at this summary of the CRSP Decile-Based Size and Return Data from 1927 to 2020:

 |Decile||Market Cap-Weighted Returns||Equal Weighted Returns||Number of Firms (year-end 2020)||Mean Firm Size (in millions)|

 (CRSP is the Center for Research in Security Prices at the University of Chicago.
 You can find the data for various deciles here: http://mba.tuck.dartmouth.edu/pages/faculty/ken.french/data_library.html)